 Many private health funds offer rebates for these services.
 Some dietitian appointments are partially or fully covered under Medicare.
 (Note that you will need a doctor’s referral for these.)

 The initial consultation may run for around 45 minutes to an hour.
 The dietitian will ask detailed questions about your current diet, exercise habits, general health and lifestyle.
 These questions allow the dietitian to tailor an individual eating plan to your needs.

-If you have a specific medical condition and have been referred to a dietitian by your doctor, the dietitian will work closely with your doctor, and may review blood and other test results to put together a suitable eating plan.
+If you have a medical condition and have been referred to a dietitian by your doctor, the dietitian will work closely with your doctor.
+They may review blood and other test results to put together a suitable eating plan for you.
 You may be given written information to take home to help you achieve your healthy eating goals.

 Follow-up appointments allow the dietitian to keep track of your progress, support you and fine-tune your eating plan.
 Your dietitian’s main goal is to give you the knowledge and skills to be able to make the best food choices and take care of your health.